2487411142/RecommandationSystem/README.md

 create Kafka: https://docs.aws.amazon.com/msk/latest/developerguide/create-cluster.html

 # About Visualization
-For this part, using React.js as frontend framework to show variours charts, Flask as backend to deal with data. how to run this part code.
+For this part, using React.js as frontend framework to show various charts, Flask as backend to deal with data.

-1. Clone the 'web' flie to local;
+To run the server, you need have the docker installed.

-2. cd full_stack/front_end, run the following command to install the necessary React dependencies: npm install
+1. Change to `web` folder
-3. Once the dependencies are installed, run the React development server. npm start
+2. Execute the command:
-4. Navigate to the Backend Folder， open a new terminal window and navigate to backend folder: cd full_stack/back_end
+    ```bash
-5. Install Backend Dependencies, ensure that inside the virtual environment
+    docker compose up
-6. install the required Python dependencies.
-Using a requirements.txt file for the backend, run the following command: pip install -r requirements.txt
+    ```
-7. If don't have a requirements.txt, please using flask and flask-cors directly, it can manually install the required dependencies with: pip install flask flask-cors
+3. Open your browser and visit: http://localhost/

-8. Then start the backend file: python app.py
+Please refer to [readme](web/README.md) in `web` folder for details about web server.

 # File description
 **Kafka_messages**: This folder stores all the Kafka messages, this is just for your reference, the original copy is on AWS S3.